minagawah/cra-ts-emotion-tailwind-solution/README.md

 }
 ```

-Now, here's the main dish!
+Now, here's our main dish!
-You need the followings in order for
+In order for
 [emotion](https://emotion.sh/docs/introduction)
 and
 [tailwindcss](https://tailwindcss.com/)
-to work:
+to work,
+you need the followings:

 - customize-cra
 - react-app-rewired